 - Tuesday – Friday 9am – 4pm

-First aid training is optional but places are limited.
+First aid training is optional but advised.
 As least two members of the team must be first aid trained.
 If you are already trained in First Aid, or, are a trained healthcare professional; you won’t need to attend this training.
 However, you will need to provide evidence of your completed training.
-Otherwise, First Aid training will be provided by Survival-Linx Solutions for two volunteers from each Camp on the following dates (venues to be confirmed):

 Skills you will develop:

 - First aid (Only those who attend first aid training)

 - Use of defibrillator (Only those who attend first aid training)

 - Child Protection and Safeguarding